 – Yesterday, I taught my dog to play chess

 – Really?
 I knew the dog is one of the most intelligent animals, but I didn’t think you could teach him such a thing.
-What does he know until now?
+So what does he know until now?

-– Nothing actually.
-I said taught him, I didn’t say he learned.
+– Nothing, actually.
+I said he taught him; I didn’t say he learned.

-Probably there is no big surprise for anyone that Christopher Nolan’s new film has rapidly entered top box office [en, php] and Top 250 IMDb [en, php].
-There almost seems to be a groove for “dark films”, because they are the “new cool”.
+Probably there is no big surprise for anyone that Christopher Nolan’s new film has rapidly entered the top box office [en, php] and Top 250 IMDb [en, php].
+There almost seems to be a groove for “dark films” because they are the “new cool”.
 The darker, the better.

-It’s really hard to judge such a great film for the standard of its qualities: if I admit the film is great, then most will interpret that as a “green light” to go and savor it.
-But not all great films are meant to be seen, such as not all great songs are meant to be sang.
+It’s tough to judge such an excellent film by the standard of its qualities: if I admit the film is great, then most will interpret that as a “green light” to go and savor it.
+But not all great films are meant to be seen, such as not all great songs are meant to be sung.

-The prior “Dark Knight” already had some very clear elements of misleading the spectator into believing the milk is black: Batman assumes the fault for Harvey “Two Faces” Dent, to keep the clean image of the public hero; Batman uses intimacy-invasive hi-tech for tracing the enemy.
-Wouldn’t Obama just love such a figure, which can take the blame for up-scaling the post-Bush war machine?
+The prior “Dark Knight” already had some obvious elements of misleading the spectator into believing the milk is black: Batman assumes the fault for Harvey’s “Two Faces” Dent to keep the clean image of the public hero; Batman uses intimacy-invasive hi-tech for tracing the enemy.
+Wouldn’t Obama just love such a figure who can take the blame for up-scaling the post-Bush war machine?

 As if this wasn’t enough, the 7th real-life action film of the Batman saga “teaches” us (or, at least, tries to) some very interesting stuff:

-- Imprisoning people for an abusive decree is wrong, but it’s OK for the ones who did it to go unpunished and without repenting;
+- Imprisoning people for an abusive decree is terrible, but it’s OK for the ones who did it to go unpunished and without repenting;

-- Batman’s old friends, even though don’t agree with his actions, are more than eager to help him;
+- Batman’s old friends, even though they disagree with his actions, are more than eager to help him;

 - children watching a nuclear bomb detonated just a few kilometers away doesn’t harm their eyes;